stealjs/steal-tools/doc/types/builder-options.md

       ignore: [ "jquery" ]
     }

-@option {stealTools.format} format Specifies a format to transpile the dependency graph to.
+@option {steal-tools.format} format Specifies a format to transpile the dependency graph to.
 In the multiBuild all code is automatically transpiled to **amd** format.
-In [stealTools.pluginify] the default is to **global**.
+In [steal-tools.pluginify] the default is to **global**.